az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Arizona Bootstrap 5 largely follows [upstream Bootstrap's changes to badges]({{< docsref "/migration#badges" >}}).
 The `badge-variant()` mixin override from Arizona Bootstrap 2 has been removed since badges will now use [color and background helpers]({{< docsref "/helpers/color-background" >}}) to ensure accessible color combinations.
 The `.badge-link` class dropped by upstream Bootstrap has been converted to a [custom Arizona Bootstrap class]({{< docsref "/components/badge#badge-links" >}}) that works with badges using the Chili, Midnight, and Light color and background helpers.

-## Backwards Compatible Utilities

-Arizona Bootstrap 2 contained utility classes that are no longer supported/maintained in {{< ourname >}}, but can be replicated by utilizing a combination of classes.
-They have been included with backwards compatibility in Arizona Bootstrap 5 to avoid breaking changes.

 ## Deprecated Components

 The following components are deprecated in Arizona Bootstrap 5 and will be removed in the next major version.